bogeeee/restfuncs/readme.md

 Smaller features:
 - **Result validation**: Also your returned values get validated (by default) to what's declared.
 Improves safety.
 COMING SOON: Support for shaping, so you can use some typescript tricks like `Pick` and `Omit` to shape your result into the desired form.
+- **Argment and result shaping**: By default, restfuncs automatically removes **extra** properties, that would otherwise cause a validation error.
+Also this allows you to do some [nice Typescript tricks to trim the result into the desired form](#using-typescript-to-automatically-trim-the-output-into-the-desired-form).
 - Proper **error handling** and logging.
 - **Lazy cookies** throughout: The best session-cookie is one, that is never sent.
 That is only, if a field of your ServerSession is set to non-initial value, or if (in-depth) csrf protection ultimately requires it.
 Lessens parsing and validation costs i.e. for public users of your site that never log in.
 - **[A collection of example projects](#example-projects)**.
 Grab them, if you're looking for a quick starter for your single page application.
 - **Enhancement friendly** library by exposing a clear OOP API.
 You are allowed and encouraged to subclass and override methods.
 Includes .ts source code, source maps and declaration maps in the published NPM package, so you can ctrl+click or debug-step yourself right into the source code and have some fun with it - i hope this inspires other lib authors ;).
 TODO: Document basic-call-structure.md
 - **Very compact** conceptual **documentation**.
-"All you need to know" fits on 2.5 screen pages.
+"All you need to know" fits on < 3 screen pages.
 Further is shown by your IDE's intellisense + friendly error messages give you advice.
 So let's not waste words and [get right into it](#ltboilerplate-cheat-sheet---all-you-need-to-knowgt):

 # &lt;Boilerplate cheat sheet - all you need to know&gt;